-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
-Include: 2013 undergraduate class who graduated between July 1, 2012 and June 30, 2013 who started at your institution as first- time students and received a bachelor's degree between July 1, 2012 and June 30, 2013. only loans made to students who borrowed while enrolled at your institution.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a

+Include: 2014 undergraduate class who graduated between July 1, 2013 and June 30, 2014 who started at your institution as first- time students and received a bachelor's degree between July 1, 2013 and June 30, 2014.

+- only loans made to students who borrowed while enrolled at your institution. - money borrowed at other institutions.